nsantos81/NSANTOS-RASP-PI/README.md

 <ins>Stage 1</ins> (Setting up the sensor)

 Connect your components as displayed by the screenshot below.
-(Your grounding and GPIO connections do not have to be the exact same as what you see - but you will then have to keep this in mind during Stage 3 when we set our code on the Pi)
+Your grounding and GPIO connections should be the same as mine - if you choose to use different pins, you will then need to modify your code (covered in stage 3) to address the GPIO differences.

-**WARNING:** Please ensure you are using the correct resistors, otherwise the sensor will overheat (disconnect the power from the Pi if anything feels unreasonably warm).
+**WARNING:** Please ensure you are using the correct resistors, otherwise the sensor will overheat (disconnect the power from the Pi if anything feels unreasonably warm or smells off).
 <img width="1267" height="466" alt="Screenshot 2025-11-24 112909" src="https://github.com/user-attachments/assets/5682e6b3-d9d1-4379-a57e-cc64b66051bb" />